Kātyāyana (Buddhist): Propagation of Buddhism

 Instead of the Buddha himself, the newly ordained and enlightened Kātyāyana returned to Avanti to teach King Candapajjota.
 The king was highly pleased with his attainments.
 He provided a royal park for Kātyāyana to live and treated him with great honor.
 Kātyāyana made numerous converts in Avanti, until the land sparkled with monk's robes, the texts say.
 He spend most of his time in Avanti, on a mountain called Kuraraghara.
 Nevertheless, he is said to have travelled to listen to the Buddha's sermons often, to the extent that his fellow disciples regularly left an empty seat for him to sit on.
 As Buddhism developed in Avanti, Kātyāyana made requests for amendments in monastic discipline to fit in better with the unique nature of the far land of Avanti.

 In the Divāyadāna, Katyāyāna is also depicted as propagating Buddhism in the Northwestern city of Roruka.
 After having received a painting of the Buddha produced by King Bimbisāra's artists, a king called Rudrayana wished to meet Buddhist monks and learn about Buddhist doctrine.
 The Buddha sent Kātyāyana to teach the king.
 Katyāyāna was received well and managed to introduce Buddhism in the region, with two monks ordaining under him.
 When Rudrayana's harem was interested to listen to his teachings too, Kātyāyana refused, however, pointing to a prohibition that the Buddha had given in this regard.
 Katyāyāna had a nun send to them instead.
 As for Rudrayana, after the queen fell ill and died, he wanted to be with her in the afterlife, and decided that ordination as a monk could take him there.

 After the First Buddhist Council, Kātyāyana lived in a woodland near Kosambī.

 Discourses

 Kātyāyana build up a reputation for expanding on brief statements and verses of the Buddha, that were sometimes not understood by the disciples.
 For this he was declared as foremost.
 Several early discourses are attributed to him.
 The Pāli texts state Kātyāyana taught the Madhupiṇḍika Sutta, the Kaccāyana Sutta, and the Parāyana Sutta.
 In the Madhura Sutta, King Avantiputta of Madhurā approached Kātyāyana some time after the Buddha's parinirvana with a question regarding the Brahmin's claims to superiority due to their caste.
 Kātyāyana pointed out that wealth confers power to people regardless of caste and that Brahmins experience the same results of good or evil conduct in the same way those of other castes do.
 Tradition also holds that Kātyāyana was the author of some verses of the Theragāthā, where he gives advice to meditators.
+Based on an analysis of his role in different discourses, Bhikkhu Anālayo considers him to play the role of a classical exegete.